 - If the plugin is paused, it invokes a resume callback

 - input plugin can continue appending more data

 Each plugin is independent and not all of them implements the pause and resume callbacks.
 As said, these callbacks are just a notification mechanism for the plugin.

-The plugin who implements and keep a good state is the Tail Input plugin.
-When the pause callback is triggered, it stop their collectors and stop appending data.
-Upon resume, it re-enable the collectors.
+One example of a plugin that implements these callbacks and keeps state correctly is the Tail Input plugin.
+When the pause callback is triggered, it pauses its collectors and stops appending data.
+Upon resume, it resumes the collectors and continues ingesting data.